cpvrlab/SLProject_doc/Introduction.md

         GLFW is included in the SLProject repository.
 See the app-Demo-GLFW for demonstration.
 		For all demo apps (desktop and mobile) we use the
         <a href="https://github.com/ocornut/imgui">ImGUI</a> library for the UI.
-		The UI for the demo apps is implemented in the applications.
+		The UI for the demo apps is implemented in AppDemoGUI.
 ImGUI is also included in the repository.
     </li>
     <li>
         The <b>Android</b> application starts in JAVA and passes the events with JNI (Java